naughtygopher/goapp/README.md

 Similar to the users package, 'notes' handles all business logic related to 'notes'.

-## internal/platform
+## internal/pkg

-Platform package contains all the packages which are to be consumed across multiple packages within the project.
+pkg package contains all the packages which are to be consumed across multiple packages within the project.
 For instance the datastore package will be consumed by both users and notes package.
-I'm not really particular about the name _platform_, but it's been stuck with me for a long time.
-This might as well be _pkg_, _utils_ etc.
+I'm not really particular about the name _pkg_.
+This might as well be _utils_ or some other generic name of your choice.

-### internal/platform/datastore
+### internal/pkg/datastore

 The datastore package initializes `pgxpool.Pool` and returns a new instance.
 I'm using Postgres as the datastore in this sample app.
 Why create such a package?
 I for instance had to because the packages we are using for Postgres did not have readymade APM integration.
 So started off by writing methods which we use in the app (and not 100% mirroring of the library), with APM integration.
 Did the same for cachestore as well.
 And it gets us beautiful insights like the following: